 Meaning

-In the quote “The truth is that stress doesn’t come from your boss, your kids, your spouse, traffic jams, health challenges, or other circumstances.
-It comes from your thoughts about these circumstances.,” the emphasis is on wisdom.
-It highlights the thought that reflection reveals deeper truths while implying that mistakes teach valuable lessons.
+The message behind “The truth is that stress doesn’t come from your boss, your kids, your spouse, traffic jams, health challenges, or other circumstances.
+It comes from your thoughts about these circumstances.” revolves around wisdom.
+It suggests that reflection reveals deeper truths, making it relatable to many people's experiences.

 Theme